OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 MIFF AWARDS: HIGHLIGHTING CINEMATIC CREATIVITY FOR MOVIE STORYTELLING.

 Following the pattern of Sundance, with films based on a strong story-telling attributes, MIFF is distinguished as the leading international movie event of Milan.
 After 10 years, MIFF has introduced itself as a brand new genre in the world of cinema events, and evolved with MIFF Awards in 2010.

 MIFF Awards is an innovative twist between the traditional Film Festival and the conventional Awards Ceremony formats.
 MIFF Awards is the only event in the world referring to the Academy of Motion Pictures rules with "nominations" for new and not released films, able to maintain the premiere status of the nominated films, and running an exclusive Winner filmmakers' film program in competition for a Top Audience Best Film Award at the festival.

 That's the core content of the festival.
-In this new format all Nominated filmmakers' films are exhibited privately to LDV Film Society Members - and therefore able to maintain their premiere status - and follows with a full program of public screenings for the awarded films only, to elect the Grand Winner Audience Award, the ultimate Winner film with the public audience, giving a push towards the distribution.
+In this new format all Nominated filmmakers' films are exhibited privately to LDV Film Society members and follows with a full program of public screenings for the awarded films only, The Audience Award among all the winners is the ultimate winner film (Best Film category) giving a push towards distribution.

 MIFF Awards also make available to Winner films to participate to "MIFF Best" showcase at the Italian Cultural Institute in Los Angeles during AFM (American Film Market), thereby facilitating further exposure for the awarded films.

 For the complete rules and regulations in Italian please visit www.miff.it

-MIFF - Milan International Film Festival took its first step in 1999, born from the vision of its founder Andrea Galante, and made its first official appearance in a press-conference at AFM 2000 so the first edition was founded in 2000, and changed his name in MIFF Awards, in 2010.
+MIFF - Milan International Film Festival took its first step in 1999, born from the vision of its founder Andrea Galante, and made its first official appearance in a press-conference at AFM 2000.
+After the first ten years MIFF changed his name in MIFF Awards, in 2010.

-MIFF Awards is organized by "Leonardo Da Vinci Film Society" (LDVFS), a non-profit Italian cultural organization, holding its Seventeenth Annual International cinema exhibition in Milan, Italy (May 2017).
+MIFF Awards is organized by "Leonardo Da Vinci Film Society" (LDVFS), a non-profit Italian cultural organization, holding its Eighteenth Annual International cinema exhibition in Milan, Italy (May 2018).
 Following its past editions, the Festival will highlight the art of moviemaking – the freedom and integrity of artistic audiovisual expression with strong story-telling attributes.